 How to Start and Run a Vending Machine Business

-Vending machines allow us to get what we need when we need it without having to interact with people.
+Vending machines allow us to get what we need when we need it without having to interact with people and at any time of day.

 They also can be money makers for the machine’s owner.

-While the pandemic has changed the industry, owning and operating vending machines is big business, often providing passive income without any specialized skills.
+The industry is continuing to recover from the pandemic and owning and operating vending machines is big business, often providing passive income without any specialized skills.
 It’s also called automatic merchandising.

 Like many other things, the pandemic hurt the vending business.
-That makes sense since so many people transitioned to working from home.
+That makes sense since so many people transitioned to working from home and many vending machines are in workplaces.

-That erased a decade of consecutive sales and revenue gains, according to the 2021 Automatic Merchandiser’s Annual State of the Industry Survey .
+That data came from the 2022 Automatic Merchandiser’s Annual State of the Industry Survey .

 - Manufacturing areas